 The distant noises of Morocco will filter down through the hole in the ceiling.
 You’ll hear movement, the clank of morning tea being prepared, the Arabic call to prayer, and the rhythms of life outside.
 It’s all extremely relaxing.

-Spanish Mosque Hike
+Hike To The Spanish Mosque

 There’s an old Spanish Mosque perched on a hilltop overlooking the blue city, built by the Spanish in the 1920’s.
 The mile-long hike passes by prickly pear and agave cacti — with wonderful views of Chefchaouen at the top.